engineersCode/facultydev1/README.md

 ### Time and Location

-The workshop will be held over three days on 25–27 March, 2020, at the George Washington University, in Washington, DC.
+The workshop will be held over three days on 25–27 March, 2020, at the [George Washington University](https://www.gwu.edu), in Washington, DC.
+We expect arrivals on Wednesday 03/25, for a start with lunch and afternoon activities.
+After a full day of workshop on the 26, we will finish early afternoon on Friday 03/27 for folks to travel back on that evening.
+If you are traveling from farther away, and need to stay an extra night, that is OK, too.

+We have made a block booking at [ARC The Hotel DC](http://arcthehoteldc.com), 824 New Hampshire Ave NW, Washington, D.C.
+20037.
+The hotel will bill us directly for your stay.

 ### Funding

-Funding is available to cover all costs of 20 or more participants (depending on actual travel costs), including: airfare and ground travel, lodging in Washington, and all meals.
+Funding is available to cover all costs of 20 to 25 participants (depending on actual travel costs), including: airfare and ground travel, lodging in Washington, and all meals.

 ### Who is this for?